Our History

 For years, The Doll League “adopted” the orphans of Graham House in New York City, awarding scholarships, sponsoring field trips and serving as role models for the girls.

-scholarship funds that honor the memories of late Doll League members and we established The Living Doll Award in 1962 to honor
+We now operate two scholarship funds that honor the memories of late Doll League members.
+In 1962 we established The Living Doll Award to honor individuals who are outstanding in their fields of endeavor.

-community organizations whose work helps to make life better for our youngsters.
+for The Doll League to continue its support for young women pursuing higher education and for community organizations whose work helps to make life better for our youngsters.

 Rep. Adam Clayton Powell Jr. installs founding members of The Doll League in 1958